martinchristen/pyRT/examples/README.md

 # pyRT Examples

 For the examples you need "pillow" installed.
+This can be done using pip:

+    pip install Pillow

+or by using this code:

+    import pip

+    pip.main(['install', 'Pillow'])

 ## Using 'pyrt.image'

 The first series of examples is just about images and drawing into them.
-It is not about raytracing yet.
 It is important to understand the concept of an "image generator".
 While most graphics applications draw something on the screen, in pyRT there is no interactive window displaying anything.
 Images are for example generated as list of RGB tuples, which are then stored as an image in a common format like PNG.